2nd in Department

 The curriculum intent of the Science Department actively supports the overall aims and vision for the whole school’s curriculum.
 We believe that the root of scientific understanding needs to build upon students' natural curiosity about themselves and how their universe works.
 We aspire to ensure our students become informed and responsible individuals who are able to make critical and well-informed decisions about the environment, society and the ever-changing role that science has in their daily lives, with the intent that we instil a lifelong passion for science.

-All students will be exposed to a wide range of subjects across the main Science disciplines with the occasional booster lesson designed and implemented based on the passions of the staff within the department.
-Staff members across the department bring a wide range of passions from zoology to forensics, from analytical chemistry to biochemistry.
-The science department understands how Science has changed our lives and others around us and understand how it is vital to the world’s future prosperity.
-We continue to review the curriculum offered to our students building upon the requirements of the national curriculum and the GCSE Specifications.
+All students will be exposed to a wide range of subjects across the main science disciplines with the occasional booster lesson designed and implemented based on the passions of the staff within the department.
+Staff members bring a wide range of passions including zoology, forensics, analytical chemistry and biochemistry.
+We understand how science has changed our lives and the live of others around us, and recognise how it is vital to the world’s future prosperity.
+We continue to review the curriculum offered to our students building upon the requirements of the national curriculum and the GCSE specifications.

 Throughout their time at The Mandeville School, students will acquire the knowledge, conceptual understanding and skills needed for them to make informed decisions regarding scientific contexts.
 To do this our students will develop their skills of scientific design and inquiry from the very first lesson within the department.
 They will do this by carrying out scientific investigations to push their understanding of key principals, evaluate scientific evidence to draw conclusions and gain an awareness of ever-changing theories so they can create balanced arguments.
 Students will then use these skills when using equipment, designing and implementing practical work and feel safe to always be able to ask questions to foster a curiosity about their surroundings.